zsfelber/qmlweb/README.md

 (!== but parent of rootObject.context : rootObject is alterable if loading multiple roots subsequently)
 - Actual object's Component (obj.$component) for the $basePath, and a couple of import cache container variables (no importContextId anymore)

+QMLProperty : new alias support codes goes here.
+Property get strategy changed to lazy, a new way of listening the evaluation tree is implemented.
+Connection cleanup strategy was not implemented here, I did it, too.
+So now, with deferring unnecessary tree evaluations as well as removing obsolete evaluation tree connections, this step gives major performance bonus.

 Minor coding style changes, simplifications eg:
 - using 1 flag variable in QMLBinding(ImplFunction/ImplBlock/.../Bidrection/Alias), QMLProperty(reasons,priviligezed/break readonly, break bidirectional binding at set)